 Eventually I had to use the bathroom.
 Deciding to even move an inch took several minutes.
 I believed that when I opened my bedroom door they would be outside.
 One minute they would just appear by the bed, the next they would be outside the room.
 Man, my brain couldn’t decide!
 Afterwards I plucked up enough courage to turn off the lights and fell asleep, only to have a nightmare that there was an earthquake and someone was pulling me out of my bed – from behind, of course – not to rescue me but to kidnap me.
 I thrashed around and screamed FL’s name.
 And then I awoke.
 It was 6am and I couldn’t sleep again.
 I wasn’t sure if it was a scream in a dream or a proper nightmare where I had actually screamed his name out loud outside the dream.
 I was afraid to ask but I had to know.

 I had screamed out loud.
 Ohhh dear.
 FL had jumped out of bed and was about to rush into my room when I suddenly stopped.
 He assured me that it was understandable, but I was so embarrassed.
 I was so glad I was leaving Milan that evening, not just because I needed to get out of that scary place where scary people snatched my phone right out of my hand, but also because I could no longer look at FL in the eye.
 I was supposed to go on a day trip to Lake Como that morning; that was the plan all along.
 But clearly I wasn’t in the right mental state.
 So I stayed home and packed.
 That afternoon when we left to go to Cadorna (for me to take the train to Malpensa airport), I had to look away from the entrance where last night’s event took place.
-My heart was pounding so much and it didn’t stop pounding until my plane took off that night.
+My heart was pounding so hard and it didn’t stop pounding until my plane took off that night.
 Dammit, Milan.
 You’ve certainly got that reputation about you, but I wanted to prove people wrong!
 And now look what you’ve done to me!

 I do still believe people are good at heart.
 In your travels, you meet people from all walks of life in all sorts of ways.
 The good, the bad, and the ugly.
 And sometimes even when you do things right, you still get it wrong.
 That’s just how it is.
 You live, you learn.
 You just gotta keep on keeping on and stay open and friendly and hopefully the right people will come along.